wenzhixin/bootstrap-table/docs/_i18n/en/documentation/table-options.md

         <td>data-key-events</td>
         <td>Boolean</td>
         <td>false</td>
         <td>True to enable the key events.
-For now when the user presses the "S/s" key the search button will be focused.</td>
+For now when the user presses the "S" or "s" key the search button will be focused.</td>
     </tr>
     <tr>
         <td>rowStyle</td>